Countries Information & Lifestyle

 Limon is the most culturally diverse province housing a significant Afro-Caribbean and indigenous population.
 Several languages, Spanish, Limon, Creole, are spoken and, due mainly to its cultural ties to the Caribbean islands, dishes like rice and beans are ubiquitous throughout the province, along with reggae, calypso and soca music.

 The province of Grecia is home to many historic churches and buildings.
 The Puente de Las Damas (Ladies' Bridge) built in 1844, is another national monument in Atenas.
 Stories differ on the origin of the name.
-According to many people, construction was organized by well-known "high society" women, including the widow of former former head-of-state Manuel Fernandez Chacon, Dolores Oreamuno.(Other sources claim the name comes from the nearby planting of cestrum noctumum, which is often called "lady of the night") in Spanish.
+According to many people, construction was organised by well-known "high society" women, including the widow of former former head-of-state Manuel Fernandez Chacon, Dolores Oreamuno.(Other sources claim the name comes from the nearby planting of cestrum noctumum, which is often called "lady of the night") in Spanish.
 Reconstructed, the bridge still stands on the old highway to Puntarenas, providing an avenue for farmers to transport coffee to the Pacific coast, as it did in the past.

 Outside of Grecia, El Puente de Piedra (the Stone Footbridge) has given rise to so many folk-tales and legends that it is also a national monument.
 It is a natural formation that has been complemented to allow visitors to traverse across.

 Geographic magazine calls Corcovado National Park 'the most biologically intense place on Earth'.
 It takes in a third of the Osa Peninsula, unspoiled tropical rain-forest behind miles of empty beaches from where you can watch pelicans spearing into the shining sea.